quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 The server MUST validate all tokens that arrive in Initial packets, as they may have bypassed the Retry service.

-For Retry tokens that follow the format above, servers SHOULD use the date-time field to apply its expiration limits for tokens.
+For Retry tokens that follow the format above, servers SHOULD use the timestamp field to apply its expiration limits for tokens.
 This need not be precisely synchronized with the retry service.
 However, servers MAY allow retry tokens marked as being a few seconds in the future, due to possible clock